Six Hearts Princess: Plot

 The isolated town of Hinomori is the last outpost in a destroyed world.
-It's repeatedly attacked by 'beasts of sin'/Zaiju, and is protected by the legendary Heart Princesses, who are responsible for its continued survival.
-A young, ditzy girl named Haruka Hani, whose dream is to become a Heart Princess, is asked to join their ranks by a creature called a Moon Cat.
+It is repeatedly attacked by 'beasts of sin'/Zaiju, and is protected by the legendary Heart Princesses, who are responsible for its continued survival.
+A young girl named Haruka Hani, is asked to join their ranks by a creature called a Moon Cat.
 She saves her best friend, Tamaki Teijou, from an attacking Zaiju in the second episode.

 As the series continues, references are made to a conflict between two species, the Moon Cats, colorful cats who transform girls into Princesses, and the Earth Wolves, the main antagonists of the series.
 A group of Earth Wolves in human form attend the same school as the Princesses and are responsible for summoning Zaiju.

 Later, Ami Gido, a girl who works at her family's Chinese restaurant, becomes Blue Princess, and Yukari Mure, a glasses-wearing girl, becomes Yellow Princess.
 Three others are introduced- Megumi Daishin/ Gold Princess, Kanade Chidori/ Purple Princess, and Makoto Yoshitada/ Green Princess.

 In episode 6, Tamaki is transformed into Black Princess, but she's turned into a Zaiju in the middle of the process and begins attacking the others.